hazelcast/hazelcast/README.md

 ----

-Hazelcast is an open-source distributed in-memory data store and computation platform that allows the processing of large volumes of real-time data events or huge batches of static datasets with consistent low latency.
-It provides a wide variety of distributed data structures and concurrency primitives including:
+Hazelcast is a distributed in-memory data store and computation platform that's fault tolerant and easy to scale up or down.

+As an in-memory data store, Hazelcast gives you faster access to your data by storing it in memory.
+With more accessible data, you can leverage Hazelcast to process huge amounts of real-time events or static datasets with consistently low latency.

+To help you take advantage of all these features, Hazelcast comes with the following built-in data structures:

 * a distributed, partitioned and queryable in-memory key-value store implementation, called `IMap`